Burnham Table Tennis League Rules

 4.6.
 Voting: Voting at Annual or Extraordinary General Meetings shall be by simple majority of those members present on all matters except rule changes.
 For rule changes each club shall have one vole for each team registered with the league and each member of the Executive Committee and each Life Member shall also have one vote.
 No member may have more than one vote so for clubs to exercise their votes, a separate representative must vote for each team.

 4.7.
 Representation: All clubs shall have at least one member at the Annual or Extraordinary General Meeting.
 All clubs falling to comply with this rule shall be fined a sum of £5.

 5.2.
-Individual Registration: Each player shall pay an individual registration fee to the League, the amount to be determined at Annual or Extraordinary Meeting.
-Each player will also need to pay the TTE individual membership fee and obtain a player licence number which must be registered with the League.
+Individual Registration – Each player shall pay their individual registration fee to TTE and obtain a player licence number which must be registered with the league.

 5.3.
 Team Registration: Each player must be registered for a specific team within their club.
 Team registrations must be received in writing and approved by the Registrations Secretary before that player participates in a match.
 Each team must have a minimum of three registered players.

 5.4.
 Juniors/Veterans: Shall be defined by the current age set for TTE player licence fees.

 5.5.
 Applications: Applications for the registration of new players during a current season will be accepted up to and including 1st February.
 Only in exceptional circumstances will the executive Committee consider applications after this date.